 and mourned for his son many days.

 :35 And all his sons and all his daughters rose up to comfort him;

 but he refused to be comforted; and he said,

 For I will go down into the grave unto my son mourning.

 Thus his father wept for him.

-Philippians 4:6 Be careful [anxious]
+Philippians 4:6 Be careful [anxious] for nothing;

 but in every thing by prayer and supplication